open-olive/loop-development-kit/ldk/node/docsExtra/storage.md

 storageHasKey(key) => Promise
 ```

-A method for listing all documented keys.
+A method for listing all storage keys.

 ```javascript
 storageKeys() => Promise